OutmanOM/StylishWebTemplates/readme.txt

 5. Push to the branch (`git push origin new-feature`)
 6. Create a new pull request

-Please note that all contributions must be in adherence with the [code of conduct](CODE_OF_CONDUCT.md).
+Please note that all contributions must be in adherence with the [567891](567891.md).

 ## License